 To see if the Town will vote to amend the Zoning Map, by altering the district boundaries, as listed, by parcel, in the Spring Annual Town Meeting Warrant or take any action thereon.

-Move the article be passed over.
+PROPOSED MOTION The Planning Board recommends the article be passed over.